The Cost To Frame A House In 2023

 Your house frame is the costliest part of building a new house.
 The price you pay is determined by labor and materials required.

-While the cost for framing a house ranges from $7 – $16 per square foot, it will vary depending on the materials needed.
+While the cost of framing a house ranges from $7 – $16 per square foot, it will vary depending on the materials needed and the cost of local labor.

 The cost for framing a house is dependent on a number of factors.
 For example, if you use steel to create your frame over lumber, it’s going to be more expensive.
 If your house is larger, then the labor needed to construct the frame will cost more.